A-Team-P4/EcoWhiskey-ATC-BackEnd/README.md

 1. **Domain First**: Define models and business rules in the domain layer
 2. **Application Logic**: Create use cases in the application layer
-3. **Infrastructure**: Implement repositories and external services
+3. **Infrastructure**: Implement repositories (and other integrations if required)
 4. **Presentation**: Add API endpoints and DTOs

 ## Production Considerations

 - Set up proper database with connection pooling
-- Configure message queue for event processing
-- Set up S3 bucket for file storage
+- Provide AWS credentials for Polly if the TTS endpoint is needed
 - Implement authentication and authorization
 - Add monitoring and logging
 - Use environment-specific configurations